nitad54448/win10-installer-yappari-v5-2018/README.md

 If you are using Windows 10, you can download and install YAPPARI v5 from this page.
 This program can perform multiple datasets fits.
 For a single dataset a simpler program called Yappari 4.2, available here on Github in one of my repositories.

-YAPPARI is designed to simulate or fit the impedance spectrum of user selected circuits.
-This help file provides a brief introduction to the program.
-You are welcome to contribute to the file, you can send it to me or fork it on Github.
+YAPPARI-5 is designed to multiple datasets fitting of the impedance spectra of one user-made circuit.
+You are encouraged to contribute to this help file, you can send it to me or fork it on Github.
+As much I like programming, writing documentation is boring.

-## Main windows ##

-### Open File ###
-This command reads a three-column ASCII file, which should be separated by tabs and contain frequency in Hz, Zr, and Zi.
-It is important to note that for French users (and some others), the separator value should be a dot “.” and not a comma “,”.
-If the reading is successful, the data will be plotted.

-### Fit ###
-This command is used to fit a set of parameters given that there are some data and a valid circuit (i.e., there are parameters to fit on the right side of the window).
-The user can select which parameters to fit and it is recommended to start with a few parameters first, ensuring that the initial values are close to the expected values.
-The simulated spectrum will be updated with every change in the parameters, and the user can perform manual adjustments as necessary.

-The fitting can be performed using different methods, which are discussed below, although there is not much difference in the output of these methods.
-The fitting process involves up to 5000 cycles, and multiple iterations may be necessary, particularly if the initial values are far from the actual values.

-The quality of the fit is evaluated using the R^2 statistical parameter and the chi^2 value.
-However, the use of the chi^2 value as a statistical parameter is debatable, as discussed in the paper "Dos and don'ts of reduced chi-squared" by Andrae et al. (https://arxiv.org/abs/1012.3754).
-The chi^2 value reported here is calculated as (Sum ((Z_obs-Z_calc)^2/Z_calc))/DOF, with each term multiplied by a weight.
-The degree of freedom (DOF) is considered as Nr_of_points - nr_of_fitted_params.
-The user can select the weight for the fit.

-### Method ###
-This command allows the user to select the method used for nonlinear fitting.
-There are three methods available: Trusted Region Dog Led algorithm (TRDL), Constrained Levenberg Marquardt, and Levenberg Marquardt.
-The user can choose any of these methods, and if the model is robust, they should obtain the same results.

-For TRDL and Constrained LM, the fit is constrained to certain intervals.
-For example, resistors are limited to the range of 1 mOhm to 1 GOhm, capacitors are between 10^-4 and 10^-14, and so on.
-It is recommended to start with TRDL and then make a final fit with the standard (unconstrained) LM method.

-### Report ###
-This command generates an HTML report containing information about the model used, the parameters used, the fitted parameters, and their standard deviation.
-It also includes images of the fit as well as all experimental and calculated data.
-The report is saved in your temporary directory and automatically opened in a browser.
-You can use the data in the report to create your own graphs or to check for any discrepancies.
-If you find any errors in the calculations, please report them so they can be corrected.

-### Save sim ###
-This command allows you to save the simulated data to a file in a specific format.
-The format is three columns separated by tabs, with frequency in Hz, Zr, and Zi.
-This is useful for simulating impedance spectra for a given model.
-If no data were previously read, the program will use 100 frequency points ranging from 10 mHz to 1 MHz in log spacing.
-However, if you read an experimental data file, the simulation of the impedance spectrum will only be made at the frequencies read from your data file.
-It's important to note that if you have both experimental and simulated data, using the Report command might be a better choice since it allows you to see both the calculated and experimental data together.

-### Exit ###
-No need for explications on what this command does.

 ## Panels ##
+The program has a graphic panel window with 5 options, a parameter list and several commands grouped in the right side of the window.

 ### Zr, -Zi ###
 This panel shows a Nyquist plot, which is a standard way to visualize impedance data.
 The scale on the graph will adjust automatically based on the data.
-However, if you want to manually set a specific range, you can disable the Auto-axis feature by clicking on the graph.
-Additionally, you have the option to add markers for specific frequencies, and you can even move them around on the graph using the Details panel.
+However, if you want to manually set a specific range, you can disable the Auto-axis feature by clicking on the graph

-### Zr, Zi, Z/phi ###
+### Zr, Zi ###
 These panels will show the dependency of impedances (real, imaginary or modulus) as a function of frequency and the differences between the calculated and experimental values (if any).

+### Model ###
 ### Model ###
 A circuit can be created by the user by selecting element circuits.
 Up to ten elements can be added (obviously it is not realistic to fit such a circuit, unless you want to fit a crocodile).
 Only the first 18 parameters will be shown (to prevent outrageous fits).